shawnhooper/twitter-archive-to-wp/readme.txt

 * Save the original tweet URL as _tweet_url postmeta
 * Uses the wp_upload_dir() function to get uploads folder, instead of being hardcoded
 * Wrap links with <a> tags.
+* Skip tweet if it has already been imported

 = 1.3.0 =
 * Handle Multipart Archives (tweets.js, tweets-part1.js, tweets-part2.js, etc.)